 During a pilgrimage in the mountains, one must expect the unexpected.
 Our schedule may change due to persistent rain or cold, or a closed road.
 Ananda Pilgrimages cannot be responsible for weather or road related delays beyond our control.

-are your flight or train to Rishikesh, most lunches, snacks, beverages; donations at ashrams; tip for our guide; personal hotel expenses; medical insurance or medical care should you need it.
+Not included are lunches, all meals during bus travel, snacks, beverages; donations at ashrams; tip for our guide; personal hotel expenses; medical insurance or medical care should you need it.
 We suggest considering medical or travel insurance for such a mountain trip.

 Details of weather?
 What to pack?
 What to wear?
 We’ll help you through all these questions and more by e-mail, with letters on preparation and answers to any individual questions.